LukeMason33/refactor-tractor/README.md

 * Adding Recipes: A user would be able to submit a recipe to the site, and after admin review, it could be approved and added to the recipe database.
 * Admin view: Developing an Admin view for the site that could show some User trends and any submitted recipes waiting for review.
 * Rating Recipes: After a user has made a recipe they should be prompted to rate the recipe on a few different qualities (maybe difficulty level and approval).
 These ratings could then be visible to other users.
+* Providing the cost of the missing ingredients in order to make a recipe.
+* The button to remove items from pantry to only work if conditions are met where the user has enough of each ingredient to make the recipe.

 ## Project Members
 This project was designed and implemented by [Luke Mason](https://github.com/LukeMason33), [Lucas Merchant](https://github.com/lbmerchant93), and [Kristen Bair](https://github.com/kristenmb)